graemetlloyd/ProjectBlackFish/Input data/SourceList.md

 Arnold, P. W., Birtles, R., Dunstan, A., Lukoschek, V. and Matthews, M., 2005.
 Colour patterns of the Dwarf Minke Whale *Balaenoptera acutorostrata* sensu lato: description, cladistic analysis and taxonomic implications. *Memoirs of the Queensland Museum*, **51**, 277-307.

+Benites-Palomino, A., Velez-Juarbe, J., Salas-Gismondi, R. and Urbina, M., in press. *Scaphokogia totajpe*, sp. nov., a new bulky-faced pygmy sperm whale (Kogiidae) from the late Miocene of Peru. *Journal of Vertebrate Paleontology*.

 Benoit, J., Adnet, S., Welcomme, J.-L. and Fabre, P.-H., 2011.
 New skull of *Schizodelphis sulcatus* Gervais, 1861 (Mammalia, Odontoceti, Eurhinodelphinidae) from the Lower Miocene of Pignan (Hérault, France) and its implications for systematics of Eurhinodelphinidae. *Geobios*, **44**, 323-334.

 Bianucci, G., 2013. *Septidelphis morii*, n. gen. et sp., from the Pliocene of Italy: new evidence of the explosive radiation of true dolphins (Odontoceti, Delphinidae). *Journal of Vertebrate Paleontology*, **33**, 722-740.